Yugoslavia and weapons of mass destruction: Nuclear weapons

-Soviet-assisted research for the creation of weapons of mass destruction (1947-1948)
+Soviet-assisted research for the creation of weapons of mass destruction (1947–1948)

 The history of nuclear weaponry development in Yugoslavia started in 1947, when the realisation of a state nuclear program was assigned to Pavle Savić.
 Pavle was soon after put in charge of the Institute for Physics, which one year later, upon its construction, would be renamed to "Vinča Nuclear Institute".
 The construction of the site seemed to have been ordered by the Soviet Union, which wanted to make it a branch of the Moscow Institute of Physical Problems, with Soviet scientists that had previously worked with Pyotr Kapitsa being sent to Yugoslavia in early 1948, when the first researches of the Yugoslav Institute for Physics began.
-A CIA report, released to the public in December 2001, suggested that at that time there were was not only civilian research occuring in the institute, but facilities and divisions (reactors, isotope separation) that were also typically relevant for weapons-oriented nuclear infrastructure.
+A CIA report, released to the public in December 2001, suggested that at that time there was not only civilian research occurring in the institute, but also facilities and divisions (reactors, isotope separation) that were typically relevant for weapons-oriented nuclear infrastructure.
 Despite earlier cooperation with the Soviets, after the Soviet-Yugoslav split in 1948, the Soviets cut funds to the Yugoslav nuclear program, and Yugoslavia had to rely on its own resources from then on.
-It is proven that one of the objectives of this earlier Soviet-assisted, and later independent nuclear research was the production of weapons of mass destruction towards Yugoslavia's arsenal.
+It is proven that one of the objectives of this earlier Soviet-assisted, and later independent nuclear research was the production of weapons of mass destruction for Yugoslavia's arsenal.

-Independent Yugoslav nuclear research (1948-1987)
+Independent Yugoslav nuclear research (1948–1987)

 To protect Yugoslavia's national sovereignty and gain international status, the regime of Josip Broz Tito began another nuclear weapons program in the early 1950s from scratch.
 Yugoslavia would later sign the Non-Proliferation Treaty, which caused the program to shut down.
 Another nuclear weapons program was started after India tested their nuclear weapons on May 18, 1974.
 This program would eventually shut down in 1987, but Yugoslavia (and eventually the Republic of Serbia) kept high grade enriched uranium until 2010, where they then gave their uranium to the Russian Federation.